JasonvanBrackel/packer/windows/README.md

 The contents of this folder is to build Windows Server 2016 Hyper-v Virtual Machines and use them to build Windows AMIs for Amazon EC2.

+## Warning

+This repository is a work in process.
+The parts after the registration of the AMI are broken and I'll be fixing them soon.
+Use at your own risk.

 ## Prerequisites

 * Windows Operating System with Hyper-V enabled.